IFS Remote Audits & Split Audits

 Fully Remote Audits for IFS Broker Standard

-The first IFS Standard to be audited remotely will be IFS Broker.
+The first IFS Standard to be audited fully remotely will be IFS Broker.
 Sites that are certified to the IFS Broker Standard can choose to have their annual audit entirely remotely.
 Doing the audit remotely is optional and needs to be agreed between the certified site and their certification body.
 The remote audit option only applies to announced audits and is ideally carried out by the same auditor who led the last surveillance audit or initial audit.
+Doing the audit remotely remains optional and should be agreed between the site and the certification body.
+The remote audit option only exists for announced audits and is ideally performed by the same auditor who conducted the last surveillance audit or initial audit.

-At DQS, we are ready to serve our customers with remote IFS Broker audits as soon as the full rules have been published.
+At DQS, we are ready to serve our customers with remote audits immediately.

 Split Audits for other IFS Standards

-Unlike BRCGS and FSSC 22000, IFS would require the on-site part of the audit to be completed before the remote part is started.
-This would enable the auditor to get a better overview of the products, processes and facilities of the company.
+Unlike BRCGS and FSSC 22000, IFS requires the on-site part of the audit to be completed before the remote part is started.
+This enables the auditor to get a better overview of the products, processes and facilities of the company.

 Remote, on-site or both: DQS is your Certification Partner

-As one of the pioneers of remote auditing, we will be happy to support our customers with remote options.
-To stay up to date, please subscribe to our newsletter or contact us with any questions you may have.
+As one of the pioneers of remote auditing, we are happy to support our customers with remote options.
+Contact us with any questions you may have.